Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 - Transcription: Use Whisper API or Rev.ai for accurate transcription

-- Analysis Pass: Claude processes transcript to extract:
+- Analysis Pass: Claude processes the transcript to extract:

 - Key decisions made